-Figure 4.
-HerdPlus® Membership percentages (Herds) in 2020.
+Figure3.
+HerdPlus® Membership percentages (Herds) in 2021.

-Advisory Support Service
+Adv so y Support Service

 ICBF is providing an information service to Teagasc advisors, private advisors, ICBF service providers and Veterinarians.
 The service provides advisors with access to herd reports (with herd owners' permission) along with discussion group information and analyses of herd performance statistics.
 This service reduces the amount of time advisors need to spend on gathering and analysing data, thus freeing up time for focusing on farm management decisions.